Run Linux And Other Operating Systems In Your Browser

 Once new account created, use ‘vflogin username’ to connect to your account.

 The performance?
-It was really impressive!
+It was really quite good with a 4G Internet connection!
 I tried Linux 4.12 system and it booted very quickly.
 And, it compiles C programs, it has vi and emacs, it supports all shell commands.

 JSLinux also includes Windows 2000 system.
 The Windows fan boys can play the good old Windows programs by running this machine.